run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 * 8GB of RAM
 * 120GB of Disk space

-(Production only) Run:AI requires a Kubernetes Persistent Volume of 110GB.
-This is typically done via network file storage.
+The backend installation of Run:AI will require the configuration of  Kubernetes Persistent Volumes of a total size of 110GB.

 ## Run:AI Software Prerequisites